esteemayo/ecommerce-store-api/README.md

 ### Product Endpoints

-- GET /api/v1/products: Returns a list of products.
+- <mark>GET /api/v1/products:</mark> Returns a list of products.
-- GET /api/v1/products/stats: Returns the products statistics by the ratings average.
+- <mark>GET /api/v1/products/stats:</mark> Returns the products statistics by the ratings average.
-- GET /api/v1/products/tags: Returns a list of products with one or more related or common tags.
+- <mark>GET /api/v1/products/tags:</mark> Returns a list of products with one or more related or common tags.
-- GET /api/v1/products/:id: Returns a single product by ID.
+- <mark>GET /api/v1/products/:id:</mark> Returns a single product by ID.
-- GET /api/v1/products/count-by-category:
+- <mark>GET /api/v1/products/count-by-category:</mark>
-- GET /api/v1/products/search: Returns a list of products by the product's name search query.
+- <mark>GET /api/v1/products/search:</mark> Returns a list of products by the product's name search query.
-- GET /api/v1/products/details/:slug: Returns a single product by SLUG.
+- <mark>GET /api/v1/products/details/:slug:</mark> Returns a single product by SLUG.
-- POST /api/v1/products: Create a new product.
+- <mark>POST /api/v1/products:</mark> Create a new product.
-- PATCH /api/v1/products/:id: Updates a product by ID.
+- <mark>PATCH /api/v1/products/:id:</mark> Updates a product by ID.
-- PATCH /api/v1/products/like/:id: Handles the likes functionality of a product.
+- <mark>PATCH /api/v1/products/like/:id:</mark> Handles the likes functionality of a product.
-- PATCH /api/v1/products/views/:id: Increment the number of views on a product.
+- <mark>PATCH /api/v1/products/views/:id:</mark> Increment the number of views on a product.
-- DELETE /api/v1/products/:id: Deletes a product by ID.
+- <mark>DELETE /api/v1/products/:id:</mark> Deletes a product by ID.